 Whether you’re already riding a for transportation, or you want to try it for the first time — here are some of our top tips for making your bicycle commute go smoothly.

 Make Sure Your Bike Is In Good Working Order

 If your bike has been sitting in the garage for a while, dust it off and make sure that it is working properly and is safe for riding.
-At a minimum, you should ensure your tires are properly inflated and that they have plenty of tread left on them, that all your bolts are properly tightened, and that your chain and gears are lubed and running smoothly.
+At a minimum, you should ensure your tires are properly inflated and that they have plenty of tread left on them, that your brakes work properly, and that your chain is lubed and running smoothly.

 If you’re not sure how to do these things, you can either learn (yes, you are totally capable), or take your bike into a shop for a once-over.

 Pick and Practice Your Route Ahead of Time

 The route that you drive to work is probably not the best route for biking to work.
 The best way to choose a route is to find a bike map for your city.